Ro5635/authenticationService/ReadMe.md

 ## Functionality

-> DynamoDB tables are not currently created via cloudformation automatically, this feature is currently in development.

 When a user submits a post request with there login credentials to the login endpoint they will be issued with a    signed JWT with there user details.
 This JWT can then be used by external services for user based activities.

 Example JWT payload generated for a logged in user: